County Court Judgments (CCJs)

 If you have the money to pay off your debt upfront, this is very much possible.

-You will have to pay the full debt within a month of the CCJ judgment.
-If you can provide proof of payment to the relevant County Court (the one who issued the judgment), you will be able to apply for a ‘certificate of cancellation’.
+You will have to pay the full debt within a month of the CCJ judgement.
+If you can provide proof of payment to the relevant County Court (the one who issued the judgement), you will be able to apply for a ‘certificate of cancellation’.
 You will need an N443 Application to get this process in motion.